PROGRAM POLICIES

 Photos

-1. Staff will do their best to take candid and group photos of the group every day.
-These photos will be uploaded to a Google folder which will be shared with all participants at the end of the session.
+- GLA staff will take group and candid photos each day.
+These will be uploaded to a shared Google folder and made available to all participants at the end of the session.

-3. If students would like access to a camera 24/7, we strongly recommend bringing a regular camera, which can be with the student at all times.
+- If students want access to a camera throughout the day, we strongly encourage bringing a small, personal camera, which may remain with them at all times.

 Electronics are brought on the program at your own risk.
 Therefore, GLA is not responsible for any damaged, lost or stolen electronic devices.